typst/typst/tests/typ/code/import.typ

 #import a, c, from "target.typ"

 ---
-// Test bad imports.
-// Ref: false

 // Error: 19-21 file not found
 #import name from ""

+---
 // Error: 16-27 file not found
 #import * from "lib/0.2.1"

+---
 // Some non-text stuff.
 // Error: 16-37 file is not valid utf-8
 #import * from "../../res/rhino.png"

+---
 // Unresolved import.
 // Error: 9-21 unresolved import
 #import non_existing from "target.typ"

+---
-// Cyclic import.
+// Cyclic import of this very file.
-// Error: 16-41 cyclic import
+// Error: 16-30 cyclic import
+#import * from "./import.typ"

+---
+// Cyclic import in other file.
 #import * from "./importable/cycle1.typ"

+This is never reached.

 ---
-// Test bad syntax.

 // Error: 8 expected import items
 // Error: 8 expected keyword `from`
 #import